syntevo/syntevo.github.io/SmartGit/HowTos/Debugging-JSON-connections.md

     ```

 	#### Note
+	> Debug headers are not supported for certain types of integrations, notably
+	> not for GraphQL-related integrations, such as GitHub.

+ 	#### Note
-	> The debug log of *sent* headers will also include `Authorization`
+	> If enabled, the debug log of *sent* headers will also include `Authorization`
 	> and similar headers which contain your username/password or similar
 	> credentials.
 Thus, be sure to remove the debug output files from
 	> your disk as soon as you have finished the debugging.

-4.  shutdown SmartGit
+5.  shutdown SmartGit

-5.  get rid of `logs/log.txt*` from [SmartGit's Settings](../Latest/System-Properties.md) directory (it's the same directory where `smartgit.properties` is located)
+6.  get rid of `logs/log.txt*` from [SmartGit's Settings](../Latest/System-Properties.md) directory (it's the same directory where `smartgit.properties` is located)

-6.  restart SmartGit to have the changes take effect
+7.  restart SmartGit to have the changes take effect

-7.  invoke the problematic operation:
+8.  invoke the problematic operation:
     -   in case of parsing problems, SmartGit will report the debug
         output file for the failed operation in the error message

-8.  check the debug output directory for sent and received JSON objects:
+9.  check the debug output directory for sent and received JSON objects:
     -   for a single request, there may be `in.pretty` and `in.raw` files containing the received content,
         an `out` file containing the sent content and an `err` file containing the received error;
 	there may also be several `graphql.*`-files